1952 United States Senate election in Maryland

 The 1952 United States Senate election in Maryland was held on November 4, 1952.

 Incumbent Democratic Senator Herbert O'Conor chose not to seek re-election for a second term.
 Republican U.S. Representative James Glenn Beall defeated Democrat George P. Mahoney to win the open seat.
+This was the first time since 1928 that a Republican was elected to the Class 1 Senate seat in Maryland.